 Making nature and wildlife available to everyone

 An accessible nature trail is built for anyone in a wheelchair, pushing a baby stroller or anyone having mobility issues.
 A trail in a recreation area can be paved or made of concrete, wood or composite material.
 Trails can have finely packed stone or gravel, any material that creates a stable, firm and slip-resistant surface.
-It is designed to help anyone with a disability to maneuver on walking trails and in parking lots easily.
+An accessible trail is designed to help anyone with a disability to easily maneuver on walking trails and in parking lots.

 Birding with access challenges